jmyers7/book/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

-So, violin plots are tools belonging to both graphical and numerical EDA since they combined KDEs with box plots.
+So, violin plots are tools belonging to both graphical and numerical EDA since they combine KDEs with box plots.
 They have advantages over just plain box plots because they are better able to convey a sense of the _shape_ of a dataset.
 For example, box plots cannot display multiple data modes (multiple peaks in the distribution), whereas KDEs _can_.
 We see this in the online sales dataset above, which is bimodal (has two peaks).

 Here's a violin plot of the Airbnb dataset: